 Other notable wins:

 In 2001, Australia beat American Samoa 31-0 during the World Cup qualifications, setting a world record.
+And even aside from that record, Aussie does this quite often during the qualifiers against their near-unknown Oceanian opponents.

 During their World Cup bid in 1998, Maldives was outscored in total 59-0 over the course of six games, including a 17-0 loss to Iran.